parkouss/webmacs/docs/basic_usage.rst

 - :cmd:`describe-commands` to see all available commands.
 - :cmd:`describe-command` (bound to :key:`C-h c`) to choose one command and get a detailed description.
-- :cmd:`describe-variables` to see all the available variables.
+- :cmd:`describe-variables` to see all the available :term:`variables`.
 - :cmd:`describe-variable` (bound to :key:`C-h v`) to choose one variable and get a detailed description.
 - :cmd:`describe-key` (bound to :key:`C-h k`) to discover what a key binding